When Generalizability Breaks: Understanding Data Quality in Market Research

 It started during my time at Millward Brown Interactive in San Francisco in the early 2000s.
 Even then, many resisted, questioning the biases inherent in online research.

-SSI was beginning to transition telephone-based sampling into online panels (SurveySpot), and they weren't even the dominant player.
-Feasibility was always the question.
+Survey Sampling International (SSI) was beginning to transition telephone-based sampling into online panels, and they weren't even the dominant player.
+Feasibility was always the question with their SurveySpot panel.

-E-Rewards came knocking, but there were immediate questions about how representative the panel really was.
-Recruiting through loyalty point programs seemed likely to skew the sample toward frequent travelers, particularly higher-income business professionals.
-Looking back, the better question might have been, "How do I invest?"
-It went on to become, in my view, one of the best-managed panels in the industry.
-Recruitment was controlled via email invitations, and participation was governed by clearly defined rules actively managed.
+E-Rewards came knocking, but questions arose immediately about how representative the panel really was.
+Recruiting through loyalty programs likely skewed the sample toward frequent travelers and higher-income business professionals.
+In hindsight, the better question might have been, "How do I invest?"
+In my view, the company became one of the best-managed panel providers in the industry.
+E-Rewards controlled recruitment through email invitations and enforced clear participation rules.

-Global Market Insite (GMI).
-As a market research practitioner, I made it a point to join panels to understand how they operated, from membership to survey practices.
-At one point, I forgot my password and couldn't get back in.
-After a few attempts to reset it and even creating a new account, I found myself completely locked out, effectively blacklisted from rejoining or reactivating.
-Looking back, it's actually refreshing.
-A level of control and discipline that feels almost foreign by today's standards of convenience.
+Global Market Insite (GMI) offered another lesson.
+As a market research practitioner, I made it a point to join panels to understand how they operated from the respondent side.
+In one instance, I forgot my password and could not get back in.
+After a few reset attempts and even a new-account attempt, I found myself locked out, effectively blacklisted from rejoining or reactivating.
+Looking back, that level of control feels almost refreshing.
+It reflects a kind of discipline that feels less common in today’s convenience-driven sample ecosystem.

-SSI and E-Rewards were among my primary sources.
-SSI was my primary source for consumer sample, while E-Rewards was the go-to for B2B.
+SSI and E-Rewards became two of my primary sample sources.
+SSI was often the go-to for consumer sample, while E-Rewards was especially useful for B2B audiences.

-From 2009 to 2013, as part of a large engagement, we conducted a study with over 100,000 completions across multiple panels.
-Because we were able to collect names and email addresses, we could observe patterns that are typically hidden.
-There was about a 3% overlap across panels.
-Roughly 5% of respondents made careless errors, such as entering an email incorrectly, misspelling, or placing it in the wrong field.
-More notably, around 7-10% appeared to be fraudulent, manually attempting to participate more than once.
-Ah, the good ol' days.
+We saw about a 3% overlap across the major panels.
+Roughly 5% of respondents made careless errors, such as entering an email incorrectly, misspelling it, or placing it information in the wrong field.
+More notably, around 7% to 10% appeared to be fraudulent, manually attempting to participate more than once.
+Those were the good old days.
+The fraud was often clumsy, manual, and easier to see.

 Mobile Usage